Using the DMF Recorder Node

 Using the CLI to View Information About a Recorder Node

-This section describes how to monitor and troubleshoot recorder node status and operation.
-The recorder node stores packets on the main hard disk and the indices on the SSD volumes.
+This section describes monitoring and troubleshooting the Recorder Node (RN) status and operation.
+The RN stores packets on the main hard disk and the indices on the SSD volumes.

 Viewing the Recorder Node Interface